 Asia is the largest continent in the world both by area and population, and the continent covers an area of 17.212 million square miles, with a total population of 4.164 billion people.
-Asia is made up of 48 sovereign states, 6 non-UN states, and 6 dependent territories.
+Asia is made up of 48 countries, as well as 6 non-UN states, and 6 dependent territories.

 Geography of Asia